albinoh/gtsm/README.md

 - v6 ESLINT, Also minification, obfuscation, dedupping and aggressive merging (using webpack plugins)

-- v7 Separate components on its own directory, add SASS support.
+- v7 Separate components on its own directory, add SASS support, add basic bootstrap css and use _npm run build_ to build.

+- v8 Add Gulp build system

 ##What is next/missing?